karkman/physalia_metagenomics/Day3/README.md

                --max-ref-number 0 &> metaquast.fast.log.txt
 ```
 Detach from the screen with `ctrl+a` + `d`.
 This will take ~10 min.
-You can re-attach with `screen -r metaquast` to check whther it has finished.
+You can re-attach with `screen -r metaquast` to check whther it has finished.
 After it is done, we will go through the report together.
 Open the report file in the output folder:

 ```bash